alimanfoo/alimanfoo.github.io/_posts/2016-09-09-zarr-2-groups-filters.md

-Data can also be stored in a [Zip file](http://zarr.readthedocs.io/en/latest/api/storage.html#zarr.storage.ZipStore) (with some limitations), on [S3](http://s3fs.readthedocs.io/en/latest/api.html#s3fs.mapping.S3Map), on [HDFS](http://hdfs3.readthedocs.io/en/latest/api.html#hdfs3.mapping.HDFSMap), or via any storage system that can expose a [MutableMapping](https://docs.python.org/3/library/collections.abc.html) interface.
+Data can also be stored in a [Zip file](http://zarr.readthedocs.io/en/latest/api/storage.html#zarr.storage.ZipStore) (with some limitations), on [S3](http://s3fs.readthedocs.io/en/latest/api.html#s3fs.mapping.S3Map), [HDFS](http://hdfs3.readthedocs.io/en/latest/api.html#hdfs3.mapping.HDFSMap), or any storage system that can by accessed via the [MutableMapping](https://docs.python.org/3/library/collections.abc.html) interface.

-For more information about groups, see the [groups section of the Zarr tutorial](http://zarr.readthedocs.io/en/latest/tutorial.html#groups) and the [zarr.hierarchy API docs](http://zarr.readthedocs.io/en/latest/api/hierarchy.html).
+For more information about groups, see the [groups section of the Zarr tutorial](http://zarr.readthedocs.io/en/latest/tutorial.html#groups) and the [`zarr.hierarchy` API docs](http://zarr.readthedocs.io/en/latest/api/hierarchy.html).

 ## Filters